-The three main types of systems in operation and production management they are
+There are three main types of systems in operation and production management:

-All of these types are found in both manufacturing and services industries ( Shtub, 1994).
+All of these types are found in both manufacturing and service industries (Shtub, 1994).

-For industries with high demand product or service and high investment, mass production system is used.
-Mass production system centers on the important process that helps in producing a product or perform a service.
+Industries with high demand product or service and high investment use the mass production system, which centers on the important process that helps produce a product or perform a service.
 It has limited application and fixed directions.
 Special purpose equipments are used to perform the functions needed for the product or the service.
-Information processing and material handling are a lot simple.
+Information processing and material handling are a lot simpler.
 Use of conveyors like automated system is extensive.
 The system is very efficient in producing large quantities of product or service.
 When there is a need to produce a different product or service, these systems are not easily adjustable and hence may prove to be ineffective under such circumstances.
 Managing such systems is quite straight forward and less complex.
-Planning and organizing is a lot simple as these are generally repeatable work.
+Planning and organizing is a lot simpler because it usually is repeatable work.
 Management is mainly to do with machineries and raw materials and hence the complexity of human resource management is less.

-When several products or services are required in the same factory then batch production system serves as a good alternative.
-If the demand is not high and the investment is low, and variety of products or services are to be processed more flexible and adjustable system called batch-oriented system is adopted.
-The system will be adjusted when production is changed from one product to another.
+When several products or services are required in the same factory, the batch production system serves as a good alternative - especially when the demand is not high, the investment is low, and when flexibility is a must.
+The system will be adjusted when the production is changed from one product to another.
 Using more general-purpose resources attains flexibility.
-The complexity in planning, scheduling and controlling is much greater than mass production system.
-Here the complexity of management increases over batch production system.
-The batch production system is process oriented and mass production system is product oriented.
+The complexity in planning, scheduling, and controlling is much greater than mass production system.
+Here the complexity of management increases over the batch production system.
+The batch production system is process oriented and the mass production system is product oriented.

-On the other hand, systems pertaining to low demands are very much different from the other two types.
-Past experience may prove to be less advantageous as these systems are non repetitive in nature.
-The systems put more emphasis on planning, monitoring and controlling of the activities of the product and or services.
-The requirements of these systems resulted in the growth of project management.
+On the other hand, systems pertaining to low demands are very different from the other two types.
+Past experience may prove to be less advantageous, because these systems are non-repetitive in nature.
+The systems put more emphasis on planning, monitoring, and controlling the activities of the product and/or services.
+The requirements of these systems result in the growth of project management.

-It is evident from above that the difference among product oriented, process oriented or project oriented management is very thin and hard to define.
-To understand it better - planning and designing a new car model is a project whereas running a factory that produces cars from the model is mass product oriented and when a need arises to change the model of the car to another you may go for a more flexible and adjustable process oriented system.
+It is thus evident that the difference among product oriented, process oriented or project oriented management is very thin and hard to define.
+To understand it better, planning and designing a new car model is a project whereas running a factory that produces cars from the model is mass product oriented.
+And when a need arises to change the model of the car, you may go for a more flexible and adjustable process oriented system.

-As given earlier, the very fact that the role of a project manager is temporary and the team is basically a short-term association, brings forth various differences and problems between project management and other managements.
-In a fixed team as in general operations management the team members are directly reporting to the manager who is clearly leading the team.
-The member's stay in the team will be generally long term.
-Manager will be generally for creating good team working and setting the norms and behaviors of the team.
-The manager needs to build trust and respect in the team.
-He/she will also encourage the sharing of information, opinions and feelings for the benefit of the team.
-He/she will be setting targets and also will appraise the performance of the team members apart from creating the team identity.
+As given earlier, the very fact that the role of a project manager is temporary and the team is basically a short-term association, bringing forth various differences and problems between project management and other managements.
+In a fixed team as in general operations management, the team members are directly reporting to the manager who is clearly leading the team.
+The member's stay in the team will generally be long-term.
+The manager is responsible for creating good team working and setting the norms and behaviors of the team.
+He/she needs to build trust and respect in the team, encourage the sharing of information, opinions and feelings for the benefit of the team, and set targets to appraise the performance of the team members.

 On the contrary, in projects, the team will be made of people from different divisions across different sites of the organization.
-Though the project managers job is similar to the one described in the previous paragraph, he needs to encounter or counter the following problems:
+Though the project manager's job is similar, he/she needs to encounter a few problems.

 |S NO||General management||Project management|